-The Guardians take the view that engagement in public policy on matters relevant to the Fund is part of our work as an independent investment institution.
-In this work, we are guided by our Statement of Investment Policies, Standards and Procedures (SIPSP) - and organisational policies on Sustainable Investment, communications, government relations and codes of conduct.
-We are also guided by a specific Communications and Engagement Policy.
-This document sets out the guiding principles for engagement in public policy and detailed procedures to manage the process.
+Engagement in public policy on matters relevant to the Fund is part of our work as an independent investment institution, guided by our Statement of Investment Policies, Standards and Procedures (SIPSP) - and organisational policies on Sustainable Investment, communications, government relations and codes of conduct.
+We are also guided by a specific Communications & Engagement Policy.
+This sets out the guiding principles for engagement in public policy and detailed procedures to manage the process.
 They cover Government relations, media relations, media and speaking invitations, and policy submissions.
 These policies are published on our external website.

-In essence, the Guardians has operational independence from the NZ Government, ensuring investments are free to be made on a prudent, commercial basis in line with our SIPSP and SI Framework.
+In essence, the Guardians has operational independence from the NZ Government, ensuring investments may be made on a prudent, commercial basis in line with our SIPSP and SI Framework.
 However, we do receive/respond to an annual 'Letter of Expectations' from the Minister of Finance as a formal (but not legislative) avenue for policy dialogue for the coming year.
-This provides an opportunity for the Guardians' Board to consider the Minister's expectations in the course of developing the Guardians' annual Statement of Intent (SoI) and Statement of Performance Expectations (SPE).
+This provides an opportunity for the Guardians' Board to consider the Minister's expectations in the course of developing the Guardians' annual Statement of Intent (Sol) and Statement of Performance Expectations (SPE).
 These documents are also published on our external website.
-As an operationally independent Crown entity, and consistent with our role as an institutional investor, the Guardians is actively engaged on various matters with a public policy dimension, both in New Zealand and internationally.
-In commenting on public policy issues, we adhere to a strict policy of political neutrality.
+As an operationally independent Crown entity, and consistent with our role as an institutional investor, the Guardians is actively engaged on various matters with a public policy dimension, both in NZ and internationally.
+In commenting on public policy issues, we adhere to a policy of political neutrality.
+From time to time, the Minister may issue letters of expectation related to specific matters.

 Our contributions on public policy matters are usually made as part of a public submission process and the Minister's office and Treasury are provided with advance copies of these submissions, in line with our 'No Surprises' protocol.

-As a matter of Guardians' policy, all our submissions are publicly available on our website at https://www.nzsuperfund.nz/publications/submissions.
-We believe that having a public 'voice' and advocating on SI matters is consistent with best practice portfolio management, our independence and our commitment to transparency and good stewardship.
+As a matter of Guardians' policy, all our submissions are publicly available on our website.
+We believe that having a public engagement on SI policy matters is consistent with best practice portfolio management, our independence and our commitment to transparency and good stewardship.
 It is also required under our obligations as a responsible investor and signatory of the PRI.
 Transparency is critical to maintaining organisational credibility and stakeholder confidence in the Guardians and Fund.
 We aim to keep our stakeholders informed about what we do, why we do it and have adopted an organisational approach of being as transparent as possible about our investment decisions and our organisation in general.
 Finally, the Guardians has demonstrated domestic leadership in helping to advance both the New Zealand Corporate Governance Forum and the NZ Sustainable Finance Forum.
 We also provide SI advice to other Crown Finance Institutions and work closely with them on issues such as public policy, ESG exclusions and corporate engagements.